Our Team

 • If I’m not outside puttering in my garden or going on hikes, I’m probably reading the latest fantasy series, watching college football, or watching Formula One.
 My Mom went to Louisiana State University and my Dad went to the University of Colorado, so you can probably find me cheering on one of those two schools in football (usually LSU since my Louisiana-born partner also loves it dearly).
 Some other things I love, are narwhals (the unicorn of the sea), rain (or snow), and watching Gilmore Girls.
 My favorite book series include Throne of Glass, Harry Potter, and Percy Jackson!

-• Francisco is a dedicated professional with extensive experience in special education, behavioral health, and operations management.
-He is passionate about supporting students with special needs and helping at-risk youth overcome challenges.
-In addition, Francisco is skilled in behavior modification, case management, and team leadership.
+• I am a dedicated professional with extensive experience in special education, behavioral health, and operations management.
+I am passionate about supporting students with diverse learning and support needs and helping at-risk youth overcome challenges.
+My background includes strong skills in behavior modification, case management, and team leadership, which allow me to support students effectively while fostering collaborative, high-functioning teams.

-• Francisco has worked in a variety of settings with children and teenagers, including psychiatric residential treatment facilities, in-home support services, and within a school district.
-His experience has allowed him the opportunity to learn effective and supportive techniques to set students up for success.
-Francisco is also an advocate for special needs students.
+• I have worked in a variety of settings with children and teenagers, including psychiatric residential treatment facilities, in-home support services, and within a school district.
+These experiences have allowed me to learn and implement effective, supportive techniques that set students up for success.
+I am also a dedicated advocate for students with special needs and am committed to ensuring they receive the support and opportunities they deserve.

 • Director of Family and Community Support